PySpark SQL provides read.json("path")

 Table of contents:

-- Read multiple files at a time
+- Reading Multiple Files at a time

-- Read all files in a directory
+- Reading all Files in a Folder

-- Read file with a user-specified schema
+- Using user-specified schema

-- Read file using PySpark SQL
+- Reading file using PySpark SQL

-- PySpark Write DataFrame to JSON file
+- Writing DataFrame to JSON file

 zipcodes.json file used here can be downloaded from GitHub project.